Allergen: Seasonal

+In season, pollen can cover objects with a thick layer.
+The center of this glass-top table had been covered before the photo was taken, allowing the grass beneath the table to now be visible while the surrounding pollen layer is opaque.

 Seasonal allergy symptoms are commonly experienced during specific parts of the year, usually during spring, summer or fall when certain trees or grasses pollinate.
 This depends on the kind of tree or grass.
 For instance, some trees such as oak, elm, and maple pollinate in the spring, while grasses such as Bermuda, timothy and orchard pollinate in the summer.

 Grass allergy is generally linked to hay fever because their symptoms and causes are somehow similar to each other.
 Symptoms include rhinitis, which causes sneezing and a runny nose, as well as allergic conjunctivitis, which includes watering and itchy eyes.
 Also an initial tickle on the roof of the mouth or in the back of the throat may be experienced.

 Also, depending on the season, the symptoms may be more severe and people may experience coughing, wheezing, and irritability.
 A few people even become depressed, lose their appetite, or have problems sleeping.
 Moreover, since the sinuses may also become congested, some people experience headaches.

 If both parents have had allergies in the past, there is a 66% chance for the individual to experience seasonal allergies, and the risk lowers to 60% if just one parent has had allergies.
 The immune system also has strong influence on seasonal allergies, because it reacts differently to diverse allergens like pollen.
 When an allergen enters the body of an individual that is predisposed to allergies, it triggers an immune reaction and the production of antibodies.
 These allergen antibodies migrate to mast cells lining the nose, eyes, and lungs.
 When an allergen drifts into the nose more than once, mast cells release a slew of chemicals or histamines that irritate and inflame the moist membranes lining the nose and produce the symptoms of an allergic reaction: scratchy throat, itching, sneezing and watery eyes.
 Some symptoms that differentiate allergies from a cold include: